-As of June 30, 2023, we had a historical net tangible book value (deficit) of \$ million, or \$ per share of common stock.
+As of June 30, 2023, we had a historical net tangible book value (deficit) of \$(517.1) million, or \$(15.75) per share of common stock.
 Our historical net tangible book value (deficit) represents our total tangible assets excluding deferred offering costs, less our total liabilities and convertible preferred stock, which is not included within stockholders' equity (deficit), divided by the total number of shares of our common stock outstanding as of June 30, 2023.

-Our pro forma net tangible book value as of June 30, 2023, was \$ million, or \$ per share.
-Pro forma net tangible book value represents our total tangible assets excluding deferred offering costs, less our total liabilities, after giving effect to the automatic conversion of all outstanding shares of our convertible preferred stock as of June 30, 2023 into an aggregate of shares of our common stock as if such conversion had occurred on June 30, 2023.
+Our pro forma net tangible book value as of June 30, 2023, was \$326.6 million, or \$2.38 per share.
+Pro forma net tangible book value represents our total tangible assets excluding deferred offering costs, less our total liabilities, after giving effect to the automatic conversion of all outstanding shares of our convertible preferred stock as of June 30, 2023 into an aggregate of 104,417,415 shares of our common stock as if such conversion had occurred on June 30, 2023.
 Pro forma net tangible book value per share represents pro forma net tangible book value divided by the total number of shares of common stock outstanding as of June 30, 2023, after giving effect to the conversion of our convertible preferred stock.

-After giving further effect to the issuance and sale by us of the shares of our common stock in this offering at the assumed initial public offering price of \$ per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, our proforma as adjusted net tangible book value as of June 30, 2023 would be \$ million, or \$ per share.
-This represents an immediate increase in proforma net tangible book value to our existing stockholders of \$ per share and an immediate dilution to new investors of \$ per share.
-Dilution per share to new investors for the shares of common stock sold in this offering and the proforma as adjusted net tangible book value per share immediately after this offering.
+After giving further effect to the issuance and sale by us of the 14,710,000 shares of our common stock in this offering at the assumed initial public offering price of \$17.00 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, and after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us, of which \$2.4 million had been paid as of June 30, 2023 and \$1.2 million had been accrued as of June 30, 2023, our pro forma as adjusted net tangible book value as of June 30, 2023 would be \$557.6 million, or \$3.67 per share.
+This represents an immediate increase in pro forma net tangible book value to our existing stockholders of \$1.29 per share and an immediate dilution to new investors of \$13.33 per share.
+Dilution per share to new investors represents the difference between the price per share to be paid by new investors for the shares of common stock sold in this offering and the pro forma as adjusted net tangible book value per share immediately after this offering.